MicrosoftDocs/quantum-docs/articles/optimization-input-formats.md

     <tr>
         <td>all_betas</td>
         <td>a list of floats</td>
         <td>Specifies the list of inverse temperatures.
-This list should be equal in length to the number of replicas (described below)</td>
+This list should be equal in length to the number of replicas.</td>
     </tr>
     <tr>
         <td>replicas</td>
         <td>integer</td>
-        <td>Specifies the number of iterations of solver to run.</td>
+        <td>Specifies the number of iterations of a solver to run.</td>
     </tr>
     <tr>
         <td>sweeps</td>